RL from Teacher-Model Refinement: Gradual Imitation Learning for Machine Translation: Analysis

 \begin{itemize} \item \textbf{RLfR achieves the strongest overall performance, with the highest COMET and M-ETA.} This suggests that refinement using dynamic feedback from a stronger model enhances both fluency and entity preservation.

-\item \textbf{RL with Fixed References performs moderately well.} While it surpasses DPO, it lags behind RLfR.
-This may be attributed to the fact that fixed references provide fully rewritten teacher outputs, which are often disconnected from the model’s current prediction.
-Because the model is rewarded based on its similarity to a static target rather than a correction of its own output, the learning signal becomes less relevant and harder to optimize.
+\item \textbf{RL with Fixed References performs moderately well.} It surpasses DPO but still lags behind RLfR, likely because fixed references rely on fully rewritten teacher outputs that are often misaligned with the model’s own predictions.
+As the reward encourages similarity to a static target rather than improvements over the model’s actual output, the learning signal becomes less relevant and harder to optimize.
+Additional qualitative examples are provided in Appendix Table~\ref{tab:example_comparison}.

 \item \textbf{DPO yields the lowest scores,} highlighting its limitations in the absence of explicit correction signals.
 Preference-based comparisons without an improved target offer limited guidance for fine-grained control. \end{itemize}